hirdayeshr/hirdayeshr/README.md

 - 👋 Hi, I’m @hirdayeshr
 - 👀 I’m interested in Machine Learning/Data Engineering
-- 🌱 I’m currently learning pyspark and golang...
+- 🌱 I’m currently learning Pyspark and GOlang...

 - 💞️ I’m looking to collaborate on Machine learning
 - 📫 How to reach me  Linkedin